keptn/lifecycle-toolkit/docs/content/en/docs/getting-started/observability/_index.md

   information from all the data providers configured in your cluster.

-The Keptn Lifecycle Toolkit can provide this information for all deployments running in your cluster, even if they are using different deployment tools.
+The Keptn Lifecycle Toolkit can provide this information for all applications running in your cluster, even if they are using different deployment tools.
 And it can capture metrics from multiple data sources using multiple data platforms.